Abu al-A'la Mawdudi: Islam

 Since a Muslim is the one who obeys divine law, simply having made a shahada (declaration of belief in the oneness of God and the acceptance of Muhammad as God's prophet) or being born into a Muslim family does not make you a Muslim.
 Nor is seeking "knowledge of God" part of the religion of Islam.
 The Muslim is a "slave of God", and "absolute obedience to God" is a "fundamental right" of God.
 The Muslim does "not have the right to choose a way of life for himself or assume whatever duties he likes."

-Though he set a high bar for who would qualify as a Muslim, Maududi was adamant that the punishment for a Muslim leaving the faith was death.
+Though he set a high bar for who would qualify as a Muslim, Mawdudi was adamant that the punishment for a Muslim leaving the faith was death.
 He wrote that among early Muslims, among the schools of fiqh both Sunni and Shia, among scholars of shari'ah "of every century ... available on record", there is unanimous agreement that the punishment for apostate is death, and that "no room whatever remains to suggest" that this penalty has not "been continuously and uninterruptedly operative" through Islamic history; evidence from early texts that Muhammad called for apostates to be killed, and that companions of the Prophet and early caliphs ordered beheadings and crucifixions of apostates and has never been declared invalid over the course of the history of Islamic theology (Christine Schirrmacher).

-Of all aspects of Islam, Maududi was primarily interested in culture—preserving Islamic dress, language and customs, from (what he believed were) the dangers of women's emancipation, secularism, nationalism, etc. It was also important to separate the realm of Islam from non-Islam—to form "boundaries" around Islam.
-It would also be proven scientifically (Maududi believed) that Islam would "eventually ... emerge as the World-Religion to cure Man of all his maladies."
+Of all aspects of Islam, Mawdudi was primarily interested in culture—preserving Islamic dress, language and customs, from (what he believed were) the dangers of women's emancipation, secularism, nationalism, etc. It was also important to separate the realm of Islam from non-Islam—to form "boundaries" around Islam.
+It would also be proven scientifically (Mawdudi believed) that Islam would "eventually ... emerge as the World-Religion to cure Man of all his maladies."

-But what many Muslims, including many Ulama, considered Islam, Maududi did not.
+But what many Muslims, including many Ulama, considered Islam, Mawdudi did not.
 Maudid complained that "not more than 0.001%" of Muslim knew what Islam actually was.
-Maududi not only idealised the first years of Muslim society (Muhammad and the "rightly guided" Caliphs), but considered what came after to be un-Islamic or jahiliya—with the exception of brief religious revivals.
+Mawdudi not only idealised the first years of Muslim society (Muhammad and the "rightly guided" Caliphs), but considered what came after to be un-Islamic or jahiliya—with the exception of brief religious revivals.
 Muslim philosophy, literature, arts, mysticism were syncretic and impure, diverting attention from the divine.